Configuring Airnode

 # Summary

-In this guide you created the config.json
+In this guide you created the config.json, secrets.env and aws.env files

 required to deploy an Airnode to a cloud provider (AWS).
 Note that config.json